fraserpatrick/QuizKit/README.md

 # To run
+If on Windows use comand prompt
 ## Step 1 - Install Node
 Install the LTS version of Node.js from https://nodejs.org/en.
+Ensure npm is selected.

 Verifiy the installation: